stacks-network/docs/_develop/zero_to_dapp_4.md

 In this section, you add your Animal Kingdom to the **Blockstack Sample Application** category on App.co.
-Adding your Animal Kingdom app to this category earns you a limited edition a Zero to DApp t-shirt.
+Adding your Animal Kingdom app to this category earns you a limited edition a Zero-to-DApp t-shirt.
 Only submit your sample application if you have deployed the application on the internet.
 This allows us to confirm you completed the tutorial.
 You can submit more than one example, only your first submission receives a t-shirt.